Contact us

 Twin pregnancy and parenting

 I’m expecting twins.
-Do you have any resources about twin pregnancy?
+Do you have any information about twin pregnancy?

 Firstly, congratulations on this exciting news!
-We have a free microsite containing comprehensive information about twin pregnancy and birth, and what to expect when your babies go home.
-You can request free access to the website via this link
+We have free resources available about twin pregnancy and birth, and what to expect when your babies go home.
+Request access to the website via this link

 My twins each had their own placenta.
 Does this mean they are fraternal twins (dizygotic)?